TimurRybakov/ConfigurationRepository/src/ConfigurationRepository/README.md

     }
 }
 ```
-More complex example with database-stored configuration repository that stores secrets separatley in `Vault` and parametrizes this configuration with these secret values you may find in [ConfigurationRepository.VaultWithDbWebApp sample project on github](../../samples/ConfigurationRepository.VaultWithDbWebApp).
+More complex example with database-stored configuration repository that stores secrets separatley in `Vault` and parametrizes this configuration with these secret values you may find in [ConfigurationRepository.VaultWithDbWebApp sample project on github](https://github.com/TimurRybakov/ConfigurationRepository/tree/master/samples/ConfigurationRepository.VaultWithDbWebApp).
-Note that It uses `docker` and `docker-compose` to set things up.
+Note that It uses `docker` and `docker-compose` to set all environment up.

 ### See also:

 The main purpose of `ConfigurationRepository` is to store the configuration in a database.
 The following libraries provide this:
-## [Dapper configuration repository](/src/ConfigurationRepository.Dapper/README.md) - for accessing a database configuration using Dapper ORM
+## [ConfigurationRepository.Dapper](https://github.com/TimurRybakov/ConfigurationRepository/tree/master/src/ConfigurationRepository.Dapper) - for accessing database configurations using Dapper ORM.

-## [EntityFramework configuration repository](/src/ConfigurationRepository.EntityFramework/README.md) - for accessing a database configuration using Entity Frameworks ORM
+## [ConfigurationRepository.EntityFramework](https://github.com/TimurRybakov/ConfigurationRepository/tree/master/src/ConfigurationRepository.EntityFramework) - for accessing database configurations using Entity Frameworks ORM.

-## [SqlClient configuration repository](/src/ConfigurationRepository.SqlClient/README.md) - for accessing MS SQL Server database configuration using SqlClient library
+## [ConfigurationRepository.SqlClient](https://github.com/TimurRybakov/ConfigurationRepository/tree/master/src/ConfigurationRepository.SqlClient) - for accessing MS SQL Server database configurations using MS SqlClient library.

+Any of these configurations may also be parametrizable:
+## [ParametrizedConfiguration](https://github.com/TimurRybakov/ConfigurationRepository/tree/master/src/ParametrizedConfiguration) - for parametrizing configuration provided by other configuration providers.